jupyter/notebook/CONTRIBUTING.md

 ### Local changes in Notebook dependencies

-The development installation described above fetches javascript dependencies from [npmjs](https://www.npmjs.com/), according to the versions in the _package.json_ file.
+The development installation described above fetches JavaScript dependencies from [npmjs](https://www.npmjs.com/), according to the versions in the _package.json_ file.
 However, some changes in Notebook depend on changes in dependencies (e.g. `@jupyterlab` packages) that have not yet been published.